 They also have a mobile app for the drivers which can also be used to monitor things like speeding and hard braking incidents.

-If you read Route4Me’s homepage, you’ll see that they claim to do everything under the sun for any type of business.
-I count 92 business types listed there and one more called “Other”.
+Route4Me claims to do everything under the sun for any type of business.
+In fact, we counted 92 business types listed on their homepage and one more called “Other”.

 They present a ton of information about your routes, allows for a lot of customization and setup, and even offers a multitude of ways to view your routes (together on a map, broken out with single route views, or in a matrix overview).
 They also have a mobile app for the drivers with live progress tracking as well as the ability to trace the driver’s routes after the fact.

-Pricing with route optimization feature for a fleet starts at $299/month.
-The cheaper $199/mo option allows only single-person routes.
+Pricing with route optimization for a fleet starts at $299/month.
+The cheaper $199/month option allows only single-person routes.
 Note that these prices don’t include any of the modular add-on features, some of which can be quite pricey.

 Optimized routes for your delivery business

-If you’ve read this far, hopefully you feel better informed about the various route planning software options.
-Our goal for publishing this guide is to speed up your search for the right fit, so that you can finally transition away from manual route planning, and create optimized routes for your delivery business!
+If you’ve read this far, you hopefully feel more informed about the various route planning software options for your delivery business, so you can transition away from manual route planning.

-This review covered 8 of the best delivery route planner apps on the market, roughly ordered in increasing complexity and capabilities.
-Note that this list is not meant to be exhaustive; there are many other options on the market that weren’t included in the list that you might want to look at as well.
-We just wanted to highlight some of the usual suspects we hear often in the delivery industry to speed up your search for the right software for your business.
+This review covered 9 of the best delivery route planner apps on the market, roughly ordered in increasing complexity and capabilities.
+This list is not meant to be exhaustive, however.
+There are many other options on the market that weren’t included in the list that you may want to look at as well.

 You might want to check out some of the route planner apps listed above, but if you're interested in Routific, we offer a free 7 day trial.
 No credit card required.